Heart Disease Assessment

 A full cardiovascular lipid profile consists of an assessment of various independent heart disease risk factors including total cholesterol, HDL, LDL, oxidized LDL, VLDL, and LPa.
 Recent studies have shown that oxidized LDL is highly inflammatory and induces clot formation more readily than LDL.
 Oxidized LDL is not typically run on a conventional lipid profile.
-By looking at lipid markers and their various ratios, clinic naturopathic doctors can assess these independent risk factors and appropriately treat them.
+By looking at lipid markers and their various ratios, Nardella Clinic naturopathic doctors can assess these independent risk factors and appropriately treat them.

 Cardiovascular System Inflammation

 Measuring and monitoring key inflammatory markers is essential.
-Clinic naturopathic doctors will test CRP and homocysteine levels in the blood.
+Nardella Clinic naturopathic doctors will test CRP and homocysteine levels in the blood.
 These two tests indicate the level of general inflammation in the cardiovascular system.
 Inflammation can be caused by many different factors such as heavy metals and high blood glucose levels.
 This test is useful to determine if the cardiovascular system is inflamed.